 P201 Obtain special instructions before use.
 P260 Do not breathe mist/vapours/spray.
-P280 Wear protective gloves, protective clothing, eye protection and face protection.
+P280 Wear protective gloves and protective clothing.
 P273 Avoid release to the environment.
 P202 Do not handle until all safety precautions have been read and understood.
 P264 Wash all exposed external body areas thoroughly after handling.
 P272 Contaminated work clothing must not be allowed out of the workplace.